-It is very common to have high cholesterol and triglyceride levels called a lipid disorder.
+It is widespread to have high cholesterol and triglyceride levels called a lipid disorder.
 If you have a lipid disorder, it means you have high levels of fats called triglycerides and high blood levels of low-density lipoprotein (LDL) cholesterol.
 When you have too much of these substances in your blood, it can increase your risk of developing heart disease.
-Our award winning primary care physicians and Manhattan internal medicine doctors in NYC are experts in treating high cholesterol.
+Our award-winning primary care physicians and Manhattan internal medicine doctors in NYC are experts in treating high cholesterol.

 What Is Cholesterol?

-You have two types of cholesterol in your body, which are LDL cholesterol and high-density lipoprotein (HDL) cholesterol.
-LDL is frequently referred to as bad cholesterol, and your body can make it, or it is absorbed from foods that are rich in cholesterol such as dairy products and red meat.
+You have two types of cholesterol in your body: LDL cholesterol and high-density lipoprotein (HDL) cholesterol.
+Doctors frequently refer to LDL as bad cholesterol.
+It’s produced inside your body or absorbed from foods rich in cholesterol, such as dairy products and red meat.

 LDL cholesterol can also combine with substances and other fats in your blood, creating blockages in your arteries.

-When your arteries become blocked, it reduces blood flow and can cause serious health problems like heart disease and heart attacks or stroke.
+When your arteries become blocked, it reduces blood flow and can cause serious health problems like heart disease, heart attacks, or stroke.

 What Are Triglycerides?

-Triglycerides are a type of fat mostly obtained from food, but your body can also produce triglycerides when it converts excess calories to fat for storage.
+Triglycerides are a fat mainly obtained from food, but your body can also produce triglycerides when converting excess calories to fat for storage.